Tropipop: Tropipop

-In the early 2000s, young musicians from Bogota and other big Colombian cities, inspired by Carlos Vives' success began recording fusions of vallenato and pop rock.
+In the early 2000s, young musicians from Bogotá and other big Colombian cities, inspired by Carlos Vives' success began recording fusions of vallenato and pop rock.
 What a decade before would have been considered experimental, was now mainstream.
 The group of artists which played this style of fusion began being commercialized under the term tropipop.
 During the 2000s, tropipop became the most popular music genre in Colombia alongside reggaeton.
 Furthermore, some artists gained some success internationally.
 Mauricio & Palodeagua were nominated for a Latin Grammy in 2004 and Bogotan singer Fonseca won one in 2006.

 Criticism

 Due to the simplistic nature of the music, and the lack of prominence of Colombian traditional music elements in favour of pop music structures, Tropipop has been criticised by sectors of the public and the media for its lack of originality.
 For example, it has been said that Tropipop is "a cocktail that has a little bit of rock, two drops of accordion, a pinch of cumbia and a singer with a fashioned look".

-Critics generally agree in saying that Tropipop musicians have not really investigated Colombian folklore in order to include Colombian traditional music in a genuine way.
+Critics generally agree in saying that Tropipop musicians have not really investigated Colombian folklore to include Colombian traditional music in a genuine way.
 They say that the Colombian elements in tropipop are superficial.
 Critics usually also give preference to fusions different from Tropipop as the ones made in Carlos Vives' early albums, or the ones played by Sidestepper and Bomba Estereo.

 However, some critics defend the tropipop artists will to include Caribbean elements in their music.

+Artists

+These are some of the artists whose main genre is tropipop: